-A Binding Financial Agreement defacto (sometimes known as a “pre-nup”) is a private agreement that couples are able to enter into to deal with financial and property matters.
+A defacto Agreement (sometimes known as a “pr=e-nup”) is a private agreement that couples are able to enter into to deal with financial and property matters.

-The Family Law Act 1975 provides for parties to a marriage or defacto relationship to enter into a binding legal agreement about the financial arrangements should their marriage or defacto relationship break down.
-You can make a financial agreement before, during or after a marriage or defacto relationship in the event of a relationship breakdown.
+The Family Law Act 1975 provides for parties to a marriage or defacto relationship to enter into a binding legal agreement about the financial arrangements should their marriage or defacto relationship break down. … You can make a financial agreement before, during or after a marriage or defacto relationship. the event of a relationship breakdown.

 Table of contents

 - Division of property in the event of breakdown of the defacto relationship.

 - Independent legal advice.

 - Claims for provision out of the estate of a deceased party.

 A Binding Financial Agreement-defacto is for parties who are already in a defacto relationship.

 14 pages long.